 Competent treatment for patients requires excellent care for first responders too.
 You should have a personal first aid kit that includes your own basic medical supplies, including over-the-counter and prescription medications.
 Also include the items your team needs, especially if anyone on the team has a serious or chronic medical condition that requires emergency or ongoing treatment.

-Personal care extends beyond medical equipment.
-Dehydration, hunger, and discomfort can make you a less skilled provider, and may also cause physical symptoms.
+And personal care extends beyond medical equipment.
+Dehydration, hunger, and discomfort can make you a less skilled provider and may also cause physical symptoms.
 Pack a few snacks, some water, and a change of clothes in the bag so that you’re prepared for long, stressful days.
-If there are trauma skills you struggle with, consider also including basic instructions or mnemonic devices on cards.
+If there are trauma skills you struggle with, also consider including basic instructions or mnemonic devices on cards.

-The right portable emergency suction allows you to efficiently manage your patient’s airway, and can help reduce mortality and morbidity.
+The right portable emergency suction allows you to manage your patient’s airway efficiently, and can help reduce mortality and morbidity.
 For help selecting the right device for your organization, download our free guide, The Ultimate Guide to Purchasing a Portable Emergency Suction Device.

 Editor's Note: This blog was originally published in May, 2021.
 It has been re-published with additional up to date content.